getnikola/plugins/v7/projectpages/README.md

 Usage
 -----

+1. `projects` directory is the default directory for projects.
+You can change this by setting `PROJECT_PATH` to a different value:

+       PROJECT_PATH = 'projects'

-1. Create an entry in `PAGES` for a special path, eg.
+2. Create an entry in `PAGES` for a special path, eg.

        ("projects/*.rst", "projects", "project.tmpl")

-2. Create a setting named `PROJECT_PATH` pointing at the directory:

-       PROJECT_PATH = 'projects'

 3. Create project pages in reStructuredText (or any other supported markup language).
 4. Optionally create your own templates (some are provided with the plugin).